sav-che/TL-2/Authors/Wichura, Max Ernst {std. Wich.}.md

-> [!cite] BHL link: this entry starts at [page 257](https://www.biodiversitylibrary.org/item/103250#page/317/mode/1up) of TL-2 Vol. VII.
+> [!cite] BHL link: this entry starts at [page 257](https://www.biodiversitylibrary.org/page/33066597) of TL-2 Vol. VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Wichura, Max Ernst (1817-1866), German magistrate, traveller and botanist; studied law at Breslau 1836-1839; stages at Breslau, Berlin and Ratibor; municipal judge at Breslau 1851; from 1858 municipal administrator, from 1859 "Regierungsrath", travelled in Lapponia 1856; participated in the Prussian Eastern Asiatic Expedition 1859-1863; from 1865-1866 working at the Botanical Museum in Berlin. (*Wich.*).
+Wichura, Max Ernst (1817-1866), German magistrate, traveller and botanist; studied law at Breslau 1836-1839; stages at Breslau, Berlin and Ratibor; municipal judge at Breslau 1851; from 1858 municipal administrator, from 1859 "Regierungsrath", travelled in Lapponia 1856; participated in the Prussian Eastern Asiatic Expedition 1859-1863; from 1865-1866 working at the Botanical Museum in Berlin.
+**Abbreviated name**: *Wich.*

 #### Herbarium and types